HR's Guide to Employee Document Retention [+Checklist]

 All of this document retention can sound overwhelming.
 To help with this process, we’ve outlined six best practices for HR professionals to manage their employee records:

-Invest in a secure human resources information system (HRIS) to help you manage your employee documentation, helping you streamline your record-keeping processes while increasing your legal and operational compliance.
+2. Invest in a secure human resources information system (HRIS) to manage your employee documentation, helping you streamline your record-keeping processes while increasing your legal and operational compliance.

-Ensure that you have electronic document security processes and procedures in place – such as encryption – helping to ensure that your employee and employment records are protected.
+4. Ensure that you have electronic document security processes and procedures in place, such as encryption, to help protect your employee and employment records.